GIST-NJU/FBFI/README.md

 ...
 ```

+##### The random and LDFI approaches

+Like FBFI, the random and LDFI approaches are also unaware of the complete business structure, and will rely on only the successful execution paths to update the business structure.
+The main difference between these approaches is in the generation of fault injection configurations: the random approach generates fault injection configurations randomly, while LDFI uses a SAT solver to infer bottlenecks.

 ### Experiment

 The performance of FBFI is evaluated under two microservice benchmark systems, [TrainTicket](https://github.com/FudanSELab/train-ticket/tree/jaeger) and [SockShop](https://github.com/microservices-demo/microservices-demo).
 Two additional automated FIT approaches, Radnom and LDFI (an adapted version), are used for comparison.

-To reproduce the experiments, first run the following command to generate deployment configurations of a specific deployment scale for each benchmark system (to introduce redundancy of different levels):
+To reproduce the experiments, first run the following command to generate a specific deployment configuration for the given deployment scale of the given benchmark system:

 ```bash
 java -jar Experiment.jar subject=[Subject_Name] deployScale=[Scale]
 ```

-Here, the `subject` parameter indicates the name of benchmark system, which can be `TrainTicket` or `SockShop`.
-The `deployScale` parameter indicates the deployment scale, which can be `small`, `medium` or `large` (that is, each service has `{1,2}`, `{2,3}`, or `{3,4}` redundant nodes).
+Here, the `subject` parameter indicates the name of the benchmark system, which can be `SockShop` or  `TrainTicket`.
+The `deployScale` parameter indicates the deployment scale, which can be `small`, `medium` or `large` (that is, each service has `{1,2}`, `{2,3}`, or `{3,4}` redundant business nodes).

-Next, for each deployment configuration generated, use `docker-compose` command to deploy the benchmark system.
+Next, for the deployment configuration generated, use `docker-compose` command to deploy the benchmark system.
 For example, running the following command will deploy 4 nodes for service `ts-ticketinfo-service`, 3 nodes for service `ts-seat-service`, etc.

 ```bash
 docker-compose up --scale ts-ticketinfo-service=4 --scale ts-seat-service=3 ...
 ```
-After the successful deployment of the benchmark system, run the following command to carry out the experiment:
+After the successful deployment of the benchmark system, run the following command to carry out the fault injection experiments:

 ```bash
 java -jar Experiment.jar subject=[Subject_Name] algorithm=[Algorithm_Name]
 ```
-The `algorithm` parameter indicates the FIT approach that will be used to perform fault injection experiments, which can take `FBFI`, `LDFI` or `Random`.
+The `algorithm` parameter indicates the FIT approach that will be used, which can take `FBFI`, `LDFI` or `Random`.
 Note that according to the experiment setting, FBFI should be executed first, because the maximum execution time constraints allocated to the random and LDFI approaches are dependent on the time costs of FBFI (1x and 3x of FBFI, respectively).

 Once the experiment terminates, the following data will be reported: